 An easy way would be to have a paper divided into three columns.
 Label one “Morning Girl" another “Star Boy" and the third column can be labeled “Both".
 Concentrate on the first two columns during the first few chapters.
 Gradually students will find commonalities in the siblings and be able to fill in the “Both" column.

-Discuss and compare the issues that Morning Girl and Star Boy had with sibling issues today.
+Discuss and compare the issues that Morning Girl and Star Boy have in common with sibling issues today.

 Objective: Distinguish how an author establishes mood and meaning through word choice and figurative language.